 SOP full form stands for Statement of Purpose.
 Students often have many questions about SOP, such as what is a Statement of Purpose?
 How to write a statement of purpose?
 How long should a statement of purpose be?
 How SOP format should be?
 How to write a statement of purpose for MBA?
 What is the difference between SOP for Canada and SOP for Australia?
 And so on.
 Here is some information about SOP writing that will help candidates while writing a Statement of Purpose for Masters, and other programs.

 How long a statement of purpose should be?

 Statement of purpose is typically about a 1000 words.
 Most universities ask statement of purpose to understand what clarity an individual has about what he wants to do.
-An SOP is the better option because it doesn’t have to showcase any technical knowledge that one would have to borrow from anywhere, thereby obtaining some unfair edge over the others.
-An SOP should ideally contain details about oneself, ones long-term and short-term goals, passions, how one thinks the university can help in achieving in any of them.
+An SOP is the better option because it does not have to showcase any technical knowledge that one would have to borrow from anywhere, thereby obtaining some unfair edge over the others.
+An SOP should ideally contain details about oneself, one’s long-term and short-term goals, passions, how one thinks the university can help in achieving in any of them.

 Always remember that SOP helps the admissions committee put a face to your resume.
 There are going to be countless resumes and scores.
 In the application process, the SOP is the only thing you can fully control.
-To make your application, resume and score count, you need to draft a good SOP, one that the admissions committee can understand and analyse with ease without having to spend too much time on it.
+To make your application, resume and score count, you need to draft a good SOP, one that the admissions committee can understand and analyze with ease without having to spend too much time on it.
 So, take the time to go through your SOP, revise your strengths, weaknesses, the things you bring to the course, the things you hope to take away at the end of the course.

 Though SOP is not the determinant, make the lasting impression count.